Underpinning Cost

 The initial step with underpinning your home is to instruct a structural engineer.
 They will determine the safety of the structure and what materials are required to correct the issue.
 In cases of subsidence, this process can potentially take a long period from weeks to even years.
 The cause of subsidence is identified, and the correct method applied to resolve the matter.

-- Manually digs the holes under the existing structures – the average cost of £220 for first and second excavations.
+- Manually digging holes under the existing structure – costing on average £220 for first and second excavations.

-- Fills any holes or cracks with cement, or in some cases, injects a resin mix - £150-£250 is the average cost for a day’s work.
+- Filling holes/cracks and cement rendering, or in some cases, by injecting a resin mix. £150 – £250 is the average cost for a day’s work.

-- Inserts or replaces beams were necessary but works with existing structures to strengthen them – on average £190 without any additional brickwork.
+- Replacing beams where necessary, working with existing structures to help strengthen them – on average costing around £190 in total (providing there's no additional brickwork required).

-- Renews any defect bricks - £120 per m² or £15 per individual brick with repointing.
+- Renewing defective bricks as a cost of approximately £120 per m² or £15 per individual brick.

 - The removal of any debris and make good after completion.